Alarm Clock and Money

 Mindful Trader is run by Eric Ferguson, a Stanford graduate who spent years researching and analyzing stock price tendencies.

-He took those results and built a trading system which he uses daily.
+He took those results and built a trading system that he uses daily.
 Whenever he takes a new trade, he posts it on his website and sends an alert to subscribers.

 Eric swing trades simple call options, a very beginner-friendly way of trading.
 He usually sends 1-3 trade alerts per day (though it's not uncommon for him to not send any).
 Each of the trade alerts is clear and easy to follow.